iclr-blogposts/2024/_posts/2024-05-07-truthful-llm.md

 To create the probing dataset, concatenate the question/answer together, perform inference through the original model and collect head activations at the last token for every attention head in each layer.
 Next step is to train the probe for every head and finally localize top K heads based on the accuracy scores.

 Interestingly, experiments indicate almost 40% difference between probe accuracy and generation accuracy.
 This figure highlights a major misalignment between what information is encoded in intermediate layers verus the model’s generation.

+The psuedocode for the training the linear probes would look like :

 {% highlight python %}
 # GetHeadActivations(Model,input_text) -> Get head activations for each head in each layer; Output Shape: (num_layers,num_heads,sequence_length,activations)